Choice Paradise, Kochi

 Choice Paradise is a residential skyscraper located at Tripunithura, Kochi, Kerala, belonging to the Choice Group.
-It is the second tallest building in Kerala as of March 2025.
+As of August 2026, it is the second tallest building in Kerala after Lulu IT Twin Towers.
 It can withstand earthquakes to the intensity of 7.2 on the Richter Scale.
 It was commissioned by actor Mohanlal in 2012.
 The construction started in 2008 and completed in 2010.